Numbers and Measurement Facts

 The earliest known unit of length was used around 2,300 B.C. by megalithic tomb builders in ancient Britain.
 Called the megalithic yard, the name used by the builders is unknown, but its length was about 2.722 feet. (source)

 A portion of the Rhind Mathematical Papyrus containing the work's title.

-The oldest surviving work about mathematics (the Rhind Mathematical Papyrus, written by the ancient Egyptian scribe Ahmes around 1650 B.C.) is entitled "The Entrance Into the Knowledge of all Existing Things and all Obscure Secrets". (source)
+One of the oldest surviving works about mathematics (the Rhind Mathematical Papyrus, written by the ancient Egyptian scribe Ahmes around 1650 B.C.) is entitled "The Entrance Into the Knowledge of all Existing Things and all Obscure Secrets". (source)

 Euclid is the most successful textbook writer of all time.
 His Elements, written around 300 B.C., has gone through more than 1,000 editions since the invention of printing. (source)

 Euclid worked out virtually none of the theorems of "Euclidian" geometry, but rather collected the works of others.
 His great accomplishment was that he arranged the theorems in such a logical manner that the arrangement can barely be improved on. (source)